-- Food Law Code of Practice (Wales) 2006 Implementation of changes following review of the Food Law Code of Practice (Wales) 2006.
-The time scale is dependent on introduction by FSA Wales. - Scores on the Doors The implementation of a system for scores on the doors throughout the County.
-Time scale dependant on introduction by FSA Wales. - Best Practice Standards Achieving appropriate level of compliance with best practice standards in environmental health. - SFBB Continuing introduction of SFBB within food businesses. - Maternity The Public Protection Manager will be taking maternity leave from the second month of this plan year. - Seasonal Events e.g. Wakestock, Gwyl y Faenol Proactive and reactive interventions. - Competence and training requirements for officers.
+- Scores on the Doors The implementation of a system for scores on the doors throughout the County.
+Time scale dependant on introduction by FSA Wales. - SFBB Continuing introduction of SFBB within food businesses. - Seasonal Events e.g. Wakestock, Gwyl y Faenol Proactive and reactive interventions. - Competence and training requirements for officers.